realtymaps/promise-ftp/README.md

 communicating with an FTP server.

-This module is a wrapper around the [node-ftp](https://github.com/mscdex/node-ftp) module, and provides some additional features as well as a promise-based API.
+This module is a wrapper around the [node-ftp](https://github.com/mscdex/node-ftp) module, and provides some additional features as well as a convenient promise-based API.

 This library is written primarily in CoffeeScript, but may be used just as easily in a Node app using Javascript or CoffeeScript.
 Promises in this module are provided by [Bluebird](https://github.com/petkaantonov/bluebird).